 For N = 200, your plot should resemble the following figure.
 Note that SymPy has the least error but the most computation time, and that the difference quotient takes the least amount of time but has the most error.
-Autograd might be considered a "happy medium," a least for this problem.

 Additional Material